OfficeDev/Microsoft-Teams-Samples/samples/tab-calendar/ts/README.md

 ---
 page_type: sample
-description: This sample shows tab calendar in Outlook apps.
+description: This sample shows how to interact with calendar in Outlook from personal tab.
 products:
 - office-teams
 - office